Sizwe780/azora-os/azora-covenant/README.md

 ## Contributing

-Azora Ledger is part of the Azora OS ecosystem.
+Azora Ledger is part of the Azora ES ecosystem.
 Contributions should align with our mission to create Africa's most advanced data center ledger software.

 ### Development Guidelines
 - All code must pass comprehensive security audits